hachyderm/community/community.hachyderm.io/content/en/blog/posts/2026-02-moderator-minute/index.md

 The question we asked you to carry, _is it working?_, is not meant to shame anyone.
 It is meant to open space for a different kind of honesty.
 Many of us have invested significant emotional energy in behaviors that feel right but are not producing the outcomes we want.
 That is not a moral failing.
 It is an invitation to try something else.

 Reaction B is not just a better response to any single situation.
 It is a practice.
-It is the habit of leading with what you want rather than what you fear.
+It is the habit of leading with what you want.
 The habit of assuming the person in front of you is capable of growth rather than deserving of punishment.
 The habit of asking yourself, before you hit "post," whether your words are building the community you want to inhabit.

 This is not naivete, and it is not asking you to extend infinite grace to bad-faith actors.
 That is a different conversation, and one we will address next month.
 It _is_ asking you to extend considered grace to the people around you who are, like all of us, navigating norms that are shifting under their feet.

-Isn't it time we stopped engaging in behaviors that aren't serving us, and started investing in the ones that might?
+What if we chose now to stop engaging in behaviors that are not, or no longer, serving us and instead invested in trying new ones that might?

 ## A Question for You